puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resources.md

 }
 {% endhighlight %}

-{% aside The Trailing Comma %}
+{% aside Trailing comma %}
-Though the comma at the end of the final attribute value pair isn't strictly necessary, it is best practice to include it for the sake of consistency.
+The comma at the end of the final attribute value pair isn't required, but it is best practice to include it for the sake of consistency.
 Leave it out, and you'll inevitably forget to insert it when you add another attribute value pair on the following line!
 {% endaside %}

-So in the world of Puppet, you and everything around you can be respresented as a resource, and resources follow this tidy declarative syntax.
-As pretty as they are, presumably you don't want to just look at resources all day, you want to change them!
+In the world of Puppet, everything around you can be represented as a resource, and resources follow this tidy declarative syntax.
+You don't want to just look at resources all day, you want to change them!

 You can, and easily.
 But before making any changes, take a moment to learn a bit more about the user type.
 You'll want a way of knowing *what* you're changing